marionettejs/backbone.marionette/docs/marionette.behavior.md

 As a real world example, whenever you would define a click event in your `View`'s `events` hash, you can define the same event listeners and callbacks in the `Behavior`'s `events` hash.
 The same follows for `modelEvents` and `collectionEvents`.
 Think of your `Behavior` as a receiver for all of the events on your `View` instance.

 This concept also allows for a nice decoupled method to communicate to Behaviors from your `View` instance.
-You can just call the following from within your `View`: `this.triggerMethod("SomeEvent", {some: "data"})`.
+You can just call the following from within your `View`: `this.triggerMethod('SomeEvent', {some: 'data'})`.
 Then your `Behavior` class would look like this:

 ```js
 Marionette.Behavior.extend({